 Even under the right set of circumstances, beginning a new job is a nerve-wracking experience.
-It is extremely common to experience a flow of feelings such as exhilaration, anxiety, exhilaration, regret, and even fear.
+It is extremely common to experience a flow of feelings factors to consider when moving such as exhilaration, anxiety, exhilaration, regret, and even fear.
 Adding a possible relocation to the mix only intensifies these feelings.

 Relocating is widely regarded as among the most stressful situations a person can go through.
 So, whether you’re a skilled veteran pursuing a better career move or a recent college graduate who has been assigned to your company’s outstation site, it’s worthwhile to try and assess whether transferring for a job is the best decision for you.

 Candidly considering important factors to consider before relocating for a job and answering the following questions will provide you with enough clarity about the value of a potential move.

 1. How difficult is it to find a home in the new country?